 Settling in Lake Zurich, this Texan learned to embrace the Midwest seasons and to be outdoors enjoying nature; hiking, biking and fishing the beautiful trails and forest preserves of Lake and McHenry counties and the Galena area.
 A jack-of-all-trades, he could fix or build anything and was always eager to help a friend or neighbor in need.
 A terrific cook and pit master, he grilled the best ribs and arracheras around; and at Christmas, his favorite: tamales.
 He loved a good hike after a snowstorm, tracking wildlife and birding.
 A lawn chair astronomer, he was always in awe of God’s creation when searching the sky through the lens of his telescope.
 Ernie also liked to set off on an adventure with his metal detector to find buried “treasure.”
 Each day he enjoyed grabbing his binoculars to watch the birds and wildlife in the backyard, or tend to the garden, use his slingshot to hit a target, or just sit quietly and play his guitar.
 Loving God’s word and the wisdom of the Proverbs he would always recite one before day’s end.

 Ernie looked most forward to road trips, enjoying the drive west to travel Old Rte.
-66, to see the beauty and splendor of his country on route to visit family in Arizona, California and Montana; or south, making the trip back to Texas to his hometown, Big Wells.
-On the way often stopping at Ft.
-Leonard Wood in Missouri to visit the base and the museum.
+66, to see the beauty and splendor of this country, on route to visit family in Arizona, California and Montana; or south, making the trip back to Texas to his hometown, Big Wells, often stopping in Missouri to visit the base and museum at Fort Leonard Wood.
 He never tired of being “On The Road Again” and he started each trip playing Willie’s song.
 His last trip back to Texas in September was via air, arranged by dear friend and companion, Diana, for whom family extends their heartfelt gratitude.

 He is further survived by his brothers: Mace, Augustin, Jr. (Louisa), Perfecto (Ofelia) and Oscar (Elda); brothers-in-law: Richard (Mary) and Gary (Karin); sisters-in-law: Deborah, Rebecca and Wilona (Jim); fond and loving uncle “Tio Neto” of many nieces and nephews and grand nieces and nephews.